work-hard-play-harder/ADNI/README.md

 glmnet

 ## Data
 Here is only the description, not public download.
-Because the access permission should apply from The Alzheimer's Disease Neuroimaging Initiative (ADNI, http://adni.loni.usc.edu).
+Because the access permission should apply from The Alzheimer's Disease Neuroimaging Initiative (ADNI, http://adni.loni.usc.edu).
 The genetic data include:
 (1) ADNI_JansenNG_33gene_unimputed.bed
 (2) ADNI_JansenNG_33gene_unimputed.fam